We Keep WA Litter Free campaign

 The impact of litter

-Every year, more than 12 million pounds of litter is tossed or blown onto Washington’s roadways and interchanges.
+Every year, more than 26 million pounds of litter is tossed or blown onto Washington’s roadways and interchanges.
 Public areas, like rest areas, parks, and recreation areas, see an additional 11.6 million pounds of litter per year.

 Litter isn't just ugly, it's dangerous.
 Roadside litter causes hundreds of car crashes every year and many types of litter, like cigarette butts, leach harmful chemicals into natural habitats.

-In 2021, Ecology funded litter pickup programs collected more than 5.1 million pounds of litter from miles of roads, costing over $4.5 million.
+In 2022, litter-pickup programs we funded collected more than 5.4 million pounds of litter from nearly 16,000 miles of roads, costing almost $6 million.